Dui (vessel)

 Lacquered bronze dui vessel with turquoise and silver inlays.

 Bronze dui vessel with inlaid geometric cloud pattern, Hubei Provincial Museum.

-A dui (敦) is a type of Chinese ritual bronze vessel used in the late Zhou dynasty and the Warring States period of ancient China.
+A dui (敦 (duì)) is a type of Chinese ritual bronze vessel used in the late Zhou dynasty and the Warring States period of ancient China.
 It was a food container used as a ritual vessel.
 Most dui consist of two bowls supported on three legs.